⭐ Why is TTFB Important?

 📌 Examples of Factors Affecting TTFB

-- Server response time and processing power.
+- Server response time and processing power, which can vary based on server load and configuration.

-- Network latency, especially over long distances.
+- Network latency, especially over long distances or poor connections, which can delay data transmission.

 ✅ Best Practices for Optimizing TTFB